MIC-DKFZ/semantic_segmentation/config/Readme.md

 1. **Defining your Pytorch Model**, thereby the following thinks have to be considered:
    - put your *modelfile* into the *models/* folder
    - Your file has to contain a *get_seg_model* function which gets the config(cfg) and returns your model.
-     In this fcuntion you load your model model and may intialize it with pretrained weight or do whatever you want.
-The function should look like this:
+     In this function you load your model and  initialize it with pre-trained weights or do whatever you want.
+The function should look like this
    ````py
    def get_seg_model(cfg):
         #you can get everthink you need from the config, e.g. the number of classes, like this: